Federal Criminal Sentencing

 Federal criminal sentencing and the Federal Sentencing Guidelines are a highly technical area of criminal law.
 Federal judges strictly enforce the fast paced and detailed procedures.
 Federal prosecutors are hard lined highly experienced trial attorneys.
 Your chosen federal criminal defense attorney must be experienced with federal criminal procedure and be a skilled advocate.
 In order to intelligently decide the multiple issues you will face during the course of your federal criminal prosecution, you need a Fierce Advocate.
 You should contact an experienced federal criminal defense attorney as early as possible in your federal criminal prosecution.
 It is my hope this page has educated you on major issues in Federal Sentencing Guidelines.

 Experience matters when your freedom or the freedom of a loved one is on the line.
 It is important to know the attorney you hire is a Fierce Advocate and has experience defending serious criminal cases.
-John Cannon, owner of Cannon Law Firm, PLLC, will personally work along-side you during the entire process, including preparing for and presenting your case at sentencing.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, will personally work along-side you during the entire process, including preparing for and presenting your case at sentencing.